somnambulist-tech/data-service-skeleton/readme-ssl.md

 Once added to the keychain, you will need to restart any browsers for them to see the new certificate.

 Only use this option in your dev environment!

+Instead of a self-signed cert, you could use a free wildcard SSL or any other issued SSL cert.

 ## LetsEncrypt